dixitsh/Negative-Tweet-Detector/README.md

 compared.
 The better performing model had been used by a webapp designed by us that takes any statement as an input and gives the percentage of various negativity measures in it as an output.
-The model is created for the English and Hinglish languages
+The model is created for the English and Hinglish languages.
-We use this model in web page as well as in App
+We use this model in web page as well as in App.

 Developed by
 PREETI SAHANI